Training to Transform

 The Kerry Studios at Cornish are located at 710 East Roy Street, Seattle, WA.

-For other hotel recommendations close to the studios where the program will be held, go to Downtown Seattle Hotels.
+For other hotel recommendations close to the studios where the program will be held, please search for downtown Seattle Hotels near 710 East Roy Street, Seattle, WA.

 CANCELLATION/REFUND POLICY: No full refunds will be issued for registered participants.
 A 50% refund will be issued up forty-five days prior to the start of the program.
 An exception will be made for documented medical or health reasons due to an unforeseen injury or illness.
 For dancers with an injury or illness, 100% of the tuition will be refunded up to thirty days prior to the start of the program.
 If the illness or injury reported to the program director under 30 days, a 50% refund will be issued by check no more than five business days after the completion of the program and the other 50% may be used as a credit for another program in the next twelve months that is produced and owned by Francisco Gella Dance Works.
 In the case of any injury or illness, a documented note or letter from a licensed physician must be submitted before a refund will be considered.